yshui/explain-algorithms/_posts/2020-10-16-exceptions.md

 Because of the excellent interoperability between C and C++, you can have the situation where an C++ exception is thrown "through" a C function.
 Normally, the cleanup functions aren't going to run in that case.
 However, this makes people unhappy.
 So, now, there _is_ a way to make them run.

 Passing the `-fexceptions` option to GCC, makes it generate exception-aware code even when compiling C code.
 And in that mode, the cleanup functions will be registered as exception handlers!
-Just like the destructors of local variables in C++.
+Just like the local variable destructors in C++.

 Here is an example: